 We also recommend Liqui-Moly engine oil for Rotax Engines, for more info see the website of Liqui-Moly Aero.

 This engine can run on AVgas and Mogas.
-Mogas is preferred and Rotax recommends that when using AVgas for more than 30% of the time, oil change interval must be shortened from 100 hours to 50 hours.
+Mogas is preferred and Rotax recommends that when using AVgas up to 30% of the time, oil change interval must be shortened from 100 hours to 50 hours.
 This is due to the high lead content of AVgas.
-Semi-synthetic oil must also be used when running on AVgas, as full synthetic oil has difficulties cleaning the lead deposits inside the engine.
+Semisynthetic oil must also be used when running on AVgas, as a full synthetic oil has difficulties cleaning the lead deposits inside the engine.
+Not complying with this will ruin your engine with no chance on a warranty claim.

 At the end of 2011 it became known that some crankshafts had developed problems during recent manufacturing, from Rotax: "During a production process review, a deviation (double side straightening) in the manufacturing process of certain Part Number (P/N) 888164 crankshafts has been detected, which may have resulted in cracks on the surface of the crankshaft.".